Salt Lake City DUI Lawyers

-When Can You Be Charged with Driving While Intoxicated?
+Were You Charged with Driving While Intoxicated in Salt Lake City?

 While many jurisdictions throughout the United States impose “legal limits” for drunk driving of about .08%, Utah is stricter and imposes a somewhat lower limit.
 Generally speaking, a person can be charged with DUI under Utah Code § 41-6a-502 if his or her BAC, or blood alcohol content, is 0.05 or greater.
 This lower limit means it will take fewer drinks for a person to become intoxicated enough to be charged with a DUI.
 However, certain types of drivers can be charged with drunk driving with a much lower BAC.

 For example, CDL drivers, such as professional truck drivers, can be charged with intoxicated driving for having a BAC of just 0.04.
 Under state law, drunk drivers who are under the legal drinking age of 21 can be charged with intoxicated driving for having a BAC as low as 0.01.
 Utah strictly enforces a zero-tolerance policy for drivers who drink while underage.